- Take 5, relax and enjoy a read...

 You become acutely aware of the remoteness of Doubtful Sound as soon as you arrive.
 To reach Doubtful Sound from Te Anau you take a short drive to Manapouri where you’ll jump aboard a boat to travel across Lake Manapouri, from there a coach will meet you to travel NZ’s most expensive road (over Wilmot Pass) and onto Doubtful Sound.

 Doubtful Sound is approximately ten times larger than Milford Sound and the deepest of all the fiords.
-It offers quite a different experience to the better known Milford and is celebrated for its wilderness, wildlife, stillness and mystery.
+It offers quite a different experience to the better-known Milford and is celebrated for its wilderness, wildlife, stillness and mystery.
 Visitors to Doubtful Sound are often overcome by a sense of quietness, the ‘place of silence’.
 When the boat engines are turned off for a period of time this magnified ten-fold.

 Doubtful Sound has three distinct arms to it, through your journey you’ll experience mountain peaks, deep coves, plunging waterfalls, wildlife and native flora and fauna.